kbjude/HTMLforms/README.md

 _About the Project_

-This project is clone of the quickboos intuit signup page, all features done from scratch.
+This project is a clone of the quickboos intuit signup page, all features done from scratch.
 It is meant to help vollaborators to better the HTM/CSS skills.
 Among the features implemented are: the input fields for Email, Phone, and a button to submit this. as shown in the Link [here](file:///private/var/www/projects/microverse/forms/HTMLforms/form.html)

 _Technology used_